INDA23PlusPlus/vm/README.md

 vemod -h
 ```

-Syntax and instruction reference for VeMod assembly can be found in the [docs]
+Syntax and instruction reference for VeMod assembly can be found in the [docs](docs/)
-(docs/) directory.
-Code samples can be found in the [examples](examples/)
 directory.
+Code samples can be found in the [examples](examples/) directory.

 ## Language server
 The VeMod language server (vmdls) can be installed with the command